 Statutory rape occurs when an adult has sexual relations with a minor.
 In such cases, a minor is someone who has not yet reached the age of consent, which is when they are considered mature enough to give informed consent to a sexual relationship.

 Though it is a serious crime with life-altering consequences for the perpetrator and victim, the rules can vary from state to state.
 In most cases, an adult is someone who is 18 or older, but the age of consent varies.
-Generally speaking, most range between 16 to 18 years of age.
+Generally speaking, most are between 16 and 18 years of age.

 Let’s take a look at the statutory rape laws in New Jersey, in particular.